Addressing Intersectionality Within Addiction Medicine

 No relevant financial disclosure

-Anika Alvanzo, MD, MS, FACP, DFASAM is the Eastern Region Medical Director for Pyramid Healthcare, Inc. She is a graduate of the George Washington University School of Medicine and Health Sciences and holds a master’s degree in biostatistics from Virginia Commonwealth University.
+Anika Alvanzo, MD, MS, DFASAM, FACP is the Eastern Region Medical Director for Pyramid Healthcare, Inc. She also serves as a physician consultant on substance use disorders to the Behavioral Health Administration in the Maryland Department of Health and is the Managing Partner of Uzima Consulting Group, LLC, which provides addiction medicine-related consultation, education and training, and expert witness testimony.
+Dr. Alvanzo is a graduate of the George Washington University School of Medicine and Health Sciences and holds a master’s degree in biostatistics from Virginia Commonwealth University.
 She is board certified in Internal Medicine and Addiction Medicine.
-She is a Distinguished Fellow of ASAM and currently serves as the Immediate Past President of the Maryland-DC Society of Addiction Medicine (MDDCSAM), Chair of the ASAM Annual Conference Program Planning Committee, and Region V Director for the ASAM Board of Directors.
+Dr. Alvanzo is a Distinguished Fellow of ASAM, a Past President of the Maryland-DC Society of Addiction Medicine (MDDCSAM), and currently serves as Chair of the ASAM Annual Conference Program Planning Committee and Region V Director for the ASAM Board of Directors.

-Dr. Alvanzo has served as an expert on the National Institutes of Health (NIH), Substance Abuse and Mental Health Services Administration (SAMHSA), National Academies of Sciences, Engineering, and Medicine (NASEM), and National Quality Forum (NQF) panels regarding opioids and integration of recovery-oriented care in various medical settings.
-Most recently, Dr. Alvanzo was a member of the ASAM Alcohol Withdrawal Management Guidelines Committee.
+Dr. Alvanzo has served as an expert on National Institutes of Health (NIH), Substance Abuse and Mental Health Services Administration (SAMHSA), National Academies of Sciences, Engineering and Medicine (NASEM), National Quality Forum (NQF) and PEW Research Center panels regarding opioids and integration of recovery-oriented care in various medical settings.

 Accreditation & Credits